google/mug/README.md

 #### To retry blockingly

 Blocking the thread for retry isn't always a good idea at server side.
-It is however simple and being able to propagate exceptions directly up the call stack is nice:
+It is however simple and being able to propagate exceptions directly up the call stack is convenient:
 ```java
 Account fetchAccountWithRetry() throws IOException {
   return new Retryer()